Nicholas Fogelson, MD, LLC (DBA Northwest Endometriosis and Pelvic Surgery) is an out-of-network medical practice.

 3. Why does my EOB for surgery show such a high patient responsibility?

 We set our insurance billed charges similar to colleagues in the expert endometriosis world.
 Because endometriosis surgery is complex, our procedures often have many associated CPT codes, each with a different charge associated with it.
 In-network doctors do the same, but because they are contracted with the insurer to accept insurance rates, the excess between billed charges and what insurance allows is immediately written off and is never a patient responsibility.
 Furthermore, multiple procedure codes often have their fees immediately reduced by contractual reductions with insurance companies, and these immediate reductions do not occur when not in contract with insurance companies.
-While we are legally responsible to ultimately send a statement for all unpaid billed charges, we will routinely apply financial hardship and other available write-downs to these amount, to the amount allowed by law.
+While we are legally responsible to ultimately send a statement for all unpaid billed charges, we will routinely available write-downs to these amount, to the amount allowed by law.

 4. I paid a deposit and my insurance paid the full allowed amount?
 Do I get a refund?